Dragon1 Open Standard: Architecture Principles

 Dragon1 has predefined a format for the short statement of a principle and thus for an architecture principle.

-A short statement consists of four parts: the action, the effect, the enforcement and the result.
-Preferably a principle starts with the word "By".
-And you MUST always be able to refer to literature that supports the scientific claim of your principle.
+A short statement consists of four parts: the action, the effect, the enforcement, and the result.
+Preferably, a principle starts with the word "By".
+And you MUST always be able to refer to literature supporting your principle's scientific claim.
 Because architecture and principles are top-level science, as with dealing with the forces of chaos and entropy, you must know what you are doing!
-Don't try to invent instantly new principles.
+Don't try to invent new principles instantly.
 It will just don't work!

-Example short statement of a principle: By always linking exactly 1 business goal to exactly 1 project via tooling and evaluated via reports and quality systems, it is ensured that unnecessary or superfluous projects are started up to realize business goals, resulting in saving resources, budget and costs and mitigating risks.
+Example short statement of a principle: By always linking exactly one business goal to exactly one project via tooling and evaluated via reports and quality systems, it is ensured that unnecessary or excessive projects are started up to realize business goals, resulting in saving resources, budget and costs and mitigating risks.

 Structuring Architecture Principles

-In order to control the set of architecture principles you could create a framework diagram with layers and domains per architecture.
-In every domain, you place the concepts where they have an impact on.
+To control the set of architecture principles, you could create a framework diagram with layers and domains per architecture.
+In every domain, you place the concepts where they have an impact.

 This framework diagram can be used to plan and report progress on implementing concepts and their principles.